OBF/bosc_materials/BOSC_review_process.md

 Each submitted abstract will be assigned to three reviewers.
 Sometimes, if an abstract is controversial (for example, reviewers disagree on its relevance to BOSC), it will go through an additional review before authors are notified.
 All submitted abstracts must pass through this review process.

 Each reviewer will be assigned several abstracts to review (typically, 5-7 abstracts per round).
-Please check your assigned abstracts right away and let us know if there are any you can't review (for example, because of a conflict of interest with an author, or because you don’t feel you know enough about the topic to review the abstract fairly), so we can reassign those.
+Please check your assigned abstracts right away and let us know if there are any you can't review (for example, because of a conflict of interest with an author, or because you don't feel you know enough about the topic to review the abstract fairly), so we can reassign those.

 ### (Late-breaking abstracts - we are not doing this now, but keeping this section for historical accuracy)
 ~~An additional late-breaking abstract submission round is normally run shortly (1-2 months) prior to the conference.
 Abstracts accepted in the late round are normally limited to poster presentation and sometimes for "late-breaking lightning talks"; they are not eligible for long talks.~~
-~~Submissions to this round can be new submissions or abstracts that were rejected in the first round and have been improved based on reviewers’ comments.
+~~Submissions to this round can be new submissions or abstracts that were rejected in the first round and have been improved based on reviewers' comments.
 These late-round abstracts undergo a similar process for review.~~

 ### Acceptance criteria